 Method 5 – Run System File Checker

 Another possible solution is to run the built-in system file checker program that comes with Windows.
 You can run it by going to Start, Run and typing in CMD.
+Right-click on it and choose Run as Administrator.
 At the prompt, type the following command:

 Then press Enter.
 It will scan all the Windows system files and replace any corrupted or deleted ones.
 You can read my previous post on how to navigate the DOS command prompt if you’re new to it.